-If you think about your partner and feel anxiety, resentment, fear or discomfort, it’s one of the crossing boundaries examples.
+If you think about your partner and feel anxiety, resentment, fear, or discomfort, it’s one of the signs that your boundaries are not being respected.
 You need to sit and examine whether your partner is abusing his/her power in the relationship and taking advantage of your emotions in any way.
 Most importantly, you must be willing to take a stand for yourself.

 Emotional boundaries in a dating setting are very important because if there are no boundaries, there will be no trust.
 And if there is no trust in a relationship, there will be anger and resentment.
 So, both partners have to make conscious efforts to not lose their original selves and respect each other’s freedom and space.
 And what are those conscious efforts?
 Let’s dig in and look at some of the examples of emotional boundaries.